quicwg/ops-drafts/draft-ietf-quic-applicability.md

 connection.
 It is of course only applicable in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.

+The tradeoffs between resumption and keepalive need to be evaluated on a per-application basis.
+However, in general applications should use keepalives only in circumstances where continued communication is highly likely;
+{{QUIC-HTTP}}, for instance, recommends using PING frames for keepalive only when a request is outstanding.

 # Use of Streams